Thank you for your interest in visiting. We want to make your visit as comfortable as possible and have these ground rules for your visit.

 Alternatives to Visiting Us

-If your puppy is to stay with us past the weekend of their ready date there is an additional boarding charge of $15 a day.
+If your puppy is to stay with us past the weekend of its ready date there is an additional boarding charge of $15 a day.
 If any vaccinations are needed during their stay with us those are included in the weekly boarding fee.
 Deworming will be done free of charge.
 If your puppy is with us past 12 weeks of age and is being shipped, the airlines require a rabies vaccination – this shot can only be done by a licensed veterinarian.

 Picking Up Your Puppy

 Prior to picking up your puppy you should not play with or visit other dogs/puppies that don’t already belong to you.
 These dogs could be exposed or infected with Parvo and will increase your puppy’s chance of exposure.
 Thank you for your consideration for the puppies and dogs in our care.
 With these precautions in place, you can be better assured to receive a healthy happy puppy!